Mail Envelope/Letter drawing

 • We get this a lot.
 There is no additional “office visit” charge for our appointments, and there never will be.
 We think things are simpler this way.
 (It’s kind of like a certain online video streaming service, where you only keep a membership, and are not charged for each time you watch a movie).
 Whether you’re sick or healthy, having a membership means no “cover charge” at the door.
 We’re happy to eliminate the hassles of health care, wherever we can.

 • The current medical culture has exorbitant, hidden pricing everywhere, because why not.
 Rest assured that we don’t do that.
 For starters, we believe part of informed health care is patients generally knowing how much things are going to cost, upfront.
 If we’re doing a procedure in the office, any rare, nominal fee (on the order of $5 to $10 or so) is designed to cover the cost of the materials themselves, like syringes or the actual medicine being injected.
 The vast majority of these services are rolled into the membership and included at no additional charge.
 Have a medical reason for an EKG?
 Your membership already takes care of that.
-Same with wart freezing.
 We think this makes for better care.

 Our Practice

 • Yes!
 Having a medical condition before you see us won’t change your eligibility or our membership price.
-We believe in providing care for the whole community, and that includes patients who come to us with chronic conditions.

 • We don't do prenatal/pregnancy care or obstetrics in our practice, but we can get you connected with fantastic OBGYNs and additional resources in our community.
 Also, we don't prescribe chronic Schedule II medications like opioids or amphetamines.
 Your membership also doesn't cover things done outside our office, like hospitalizations/surgeries, or specialist visits.